chandikajayaweera/MoCap-Suit/README.md

 ## Contact

-If you have any questions or feedback, please open an issue in the GitHub repository.
+If you have any questions or feedback, please open an issue in the GitHub repository or email me at chandikajayaweera@pm.me